sushantkadam1/GoogleAiy/README.md

-# GoogleAiy
+# GoogleAiy Google Cloud SentimentAnalysis
-Do sentiment analysis of the spoken sentence, perform some analysis.
+Do sentiment analysis of the spoken sentence, perform some action.